zxkevinxz/ai-hero/examples/ai-engineer-roadmap/00.5-what-can-you-build-with-llms/article.md

 It can feel very tempting to build chatbots with LLMs.
 It's very simple to set up.
 You feed the LLM a prompt, give it access to a conversation history, and you're good to go.

-"Chat with our docs".
-"Chat with our support bot".
-"Chat with your search results".
+"Chat with our docs."
+"Chat with our support bot."
+"Chat with your search results."
 Naive chatbots are thin wrappers around LLMs, hastily thrown together to make a product seem more interactive.

 However, productionizing chatbots is an extremely difficult problem.
 If you're not careful, they will frustrate your users and damage your brand.
 It is notoriously difficult to make a chatbot only respond to relevant queries without veering off-topic.

-The big model providers (OpenAI, Anthropic, Google etc) come with built-in guardrails to prevent their models from saying anything brand-damaging.
-But the surface area is so large - any potential conversation you can think of - that these guardrails will likely never be perfect.
+The big model providers (OpenAI, Anthropic, Google, etc.) come with built-in guardrails to prevent their models from saying anything brand-damaging.
+But the surface area is so large—any potential conversation you can think of—that these guardrails will likely never be perfect.
 A famous example is Google's Gemini asking the user to die.

 ![Gemini saying "please die, please."](http://res.cloudinary.com/total-typescript/image/upload/v1742294305/posts/post_6i95p/tcvbxazoszifwqcdyh0h.jpg)